How will the Greek Fee be used?

 The Greek Fee will be used to provide a long term funding model for the Office of Fraternity & Sorority Life, while also providing support for additional professional staff members and new programming for the Greek community.

-The Greek Fee will be added to your Bursar account at the same time as your semester tuition and other fee.
-The charge will appear on each participating student’s Bursar account based on rosters submitted to the Office of Fraternity & Sorority Life.
+The Greek Fee is $50 each semester the student is listed an active member of their chapter on the chapter’s roster submitted to the Office of Fraternity and Sorority Life.
 New members will not be charged during the semester they affiliate but will be charged every subsequent semester.
 Returning sophomore, junior, and senior members, will be billed each semester.
+The Greek Fee will be added to your Bursar account at the same time as your semester tuition and other fee.

 Will students taking less than 12 credit hours be charged?